raykin/emacs-conf/Readme.md

 24

 ### Project Rule
-I've copy and create some emacs configuration repo.But all are not good enough and maintatinable.
+I've copy and create some emacs configuration repos.But all are not good enough and maintatinable.

-And finally I decide follow several rules to
+And finally I decide follow several rules to create a new one.

-Less configuration is much more better.
-Stable is most important.
-So master branch must be less and stable.
+* Less configuration is much more better.
+* Stable is most important.
+* So master branch must be less and stable.
-Every new feature which depend on other resources must be build on a new branch first.
+* Every new feature which depend on other resources must be build on a new branch first.
-Feature log is really needed.
+* Feature log is really needed.

 ### Usage
 It's better to test it before use it as default configuration.